rackspace/runway/docs/source/defining_tests.rst

   *problems such as lines length, trailing spaces, indentation, etc*.

-A ``.yamllint`` file can be placed at in the same directory as the runway config file to customize the linter or, the runway provided template will be used.
+A ``.yamllint`` file can be placed at in the same directory as the :ref:`runway config file<runway-config>` to customize the linter or, the runway provided template will be used.

-**Example:**
+.. rubric:: Example:

 ::